raoarafat/Blockchain-SM-StockExchange-React-Client/README.md

    node ethereum/deploy.js
    ```

-   Note the deployed `CampaignFactory` contract address for use in the application.
+   Note the deployed `StockExchangeFactory` contract address for use in the application.

 5. **Start Development Server**: